When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Is Ordinal Comparison Data Always Better?

 \section{Is Ordinal Comparison Data Always Better?}

 In this section, we investigate whether ordinal comparison data or binary comparison data is more effective for inferring the true ranking of items.
-Recall that $\gamma_{ij}^\star = \theta_i^\star-\theta_j^\star$, we consider the setting where $y_{ij}^{(l)} \sim G(\phi,\psi,\gamma_{ij}^\star,K)$ represents an ordinal comparison, and its binarized counterpart $\sign(y_{ij}^{(l)}) \sim G(\phi,0,\gamma_{ij}^\star,1)$, as described in Theorem~\ref{Thm:MeanVari}.
+Recall that $\gamma_{ij}^\star = \theta_i^\star-\theta_j^\star$, we consider the setting where $y_{ij}^{(l)} \sim G(\phi,\psi_{\gamma_{ij}^\star},\gamma_{ij}^\star,K)$ represents an ordinal comparison, and its binarized counterpart $\sign(y_{ij}^{(l)}) \sim G(\phi,0,\gamma_{ij}^\star,1)$, as described in Theorem~\ref{Thm:MeanVari}.
 In other words, for any $\phi$, we have

-A specific example of the above process is when $\phi = \frac{1}{2} \log \frac{\sigma(x)}{1 - \sigma(x)}$, in which case $\sign(y_{12}^{(l)})$ essentially follows the BTL model.
+A specific example of the above process is when $\phi(x) = \frac{1}{2} \log \frac{\sigma(x)}{1 - \sigma(x)}$, in which case $\sign(y_{12}^{(l)})$ essentially follows the BTL model.
 While binarization intuitively results in information loss—making binary comparison data seemingly less informative for recovering the true ranking—we will demonstrate that this intuition does not always hold.
-To illustrate this point, we begin with a warm-up analysis of the two-item ranking problem using the counting method \citep{shah2018simple}, and then extend the discussion to the setting of full ranking recovery.
+To illustrate this point, we begin with a warm-up analysis of the two-item ranking problem using the counting method \citep{busa2013top,shah2018simple}, and then extend the discussion to the setting of full ranking recovery.
+In practice, it is infeasible to assume that all comparisons are observed.
+Therefore, for ranking recovery, we adopt an Erd\H{o}s--R\'enyi graph model, in which each comparison is independently missing with probability $1-p$.
+Formally, we introduce a Bernoulli random variable $a_{ij}^{(l)} \sim \text{Bernoulli}(p)$, where $a_{ij}^{(l)} = 1$ indicates that $y_{ij}^{(l)}$ is observed; hence, the observed comparisons form an Erd\H{o}s--R\'enyi random graph with probability $p$.
+Formally, this assumption can be summarized as